 Why does my dog stare at the wall?

 Liked the overview?
 Superb!
-Then seat back tight and get on board to find out what could be the reasons why your dog stares at the wall.
+Then sit back tight and get on board to find out what could be the reasons why your dog stares at the wall.

 A dog might stare at the wall basically for two reasons.
-One is behavioral and another is a medical problem.
-Let’s look into both of these areas to know what is exactly wrong with your dog and how to get rid of it if it’s a problem.
+One is behavioral, and another is a medical problem.
+Let’s look into both of these areas to know what is wrong with your dog and how to get rid of it if it’s a problem.

 Sometimes dogs do this kind of stuff due to behavioral habits.
-It’s their natural instinct to figure things out.
-Sometimes they keep staring at the wall or sometimes they keep shaking their head.
-Though there are some reasons why they do it.
+It’s their instinct to figure things out.
+Sometimes they keep staring at the wall, or sometimes, they keep shaking their head.
+However, there are some reasons why they do it.
 Let’s find out.

-Dogs are well-known for having excellent hearing.
-It’s likely that your dog picks up on noise frequencies originating from the neighbor’s house or the street.
+Dogs are well-known for having an excellent hearing.
+Your dog likely picks up on noise frequencies from the neighbour’s house or the street.

 Because they can’t see anything, the dog may be attempting to figure out what’s making the noise by remaining motionless and staring at the wall.

-The dog’s ears are a good predictor of whether he is looking because of noise.
-The dog’s ear is significantly more movable than the human’s, allowing the dog to optimize his or her hearing ability.
+The dog’s ears are a good predictor of whether he looks because of noise.
+The dog’s ear is significantly more movable than the human’s, allowing the dog to optimize their hearing ability.

 A Desire for Attention

-Dogs are extremely clever.
-If your dog suspects that staring at a wall or looking at you while pooping they may do so on purpose.
-They want elicit affection and attention from you,
+Dogs are incredibly clever.
+If your dog suspects staring at a wall or looking at you while pooping, they may do so on purpose.
+They want to elicit affection and attention from you,

-The sensing power of dogs is extremely sensitive.
-They can sense immediately if anything is going wrong around them.
+The sensing power of dogs is compassionate.
+They can immediately sense if anything is going wrong around them.
 They first try to find out what is wrong and where it is coming from.
-Staring at the wall might be a way to figure out specifically what is wrong around him.
+Staring at the wall might be a way to figure out precisely what is wrong around him.

 Many people say that dogs can sense paranormal activity or presence.
-Although there is no proof in science that something exists like this, it can be a myth as well.
+Although there is no proof in science that something exists like this, it can also be a myth.

 Like people, animals also suffer from behavioral diseases.
-Some of them can be a reason behind why the dog keeps staring at the wall.
+Some of them can be why the dog keeps staring at the wall.
 Have a look at them here-

 Dogs suffering from CDS may look confused, becoming bewildered in familiar environments.
-Affected dogs may roam aimlessly about the home or yard.
-The dog may become “trapped” in a corner or from behind furniture.
+Affected dogs may roam about the home or yard.
+The dog may become “trapped” in a corner or behind furniture.

-It is important to understand that, while beginning to pee or defecate inside may suggest a mental condition, it can also be due to a medical cause.
+It is essential to understand that, while beginning to pee or defecate inside may suggest a mental condition, it can also be due to a medical cause.

-While many people associate seizures with uncontrollable trembling and brief fainting, seizures may manifest in a number of ways.
+While many associate seizures with uncontrollable trembling and brief fainting, seizures may manifest in several ways.

-For example, acute or partial seizures might be quite modest, causing your dog to pause when standing up and looking off into space.
+For example, acute or partial seizures might be pretty modest, causing your dog to pause when standing up and looking off into space.